christophberger/gotohugo/gotohugo.md

 ### Images and Hype animations MUST exist at the output dir, in the aforementioned subfolder.

-Reason is that `gotohugo` fetches an HTML snippet from the Hype HTML.
+The reason is that `gotohugo` fetches an HTML snippet from the Hype HTML.
 If it cannot find the Hype HTML, it errors out.

 ### Do not specify the path of an image or animation html.